Investment bank Morgan Stanley recently did something very peculiar:

 According to research company Canalys, smart speakers have become the fastest-growing consumer technology in recent history.

-Amazon Echo and Google Home are the two leading products in this space.
+Amazon Echo and Google Home are the two leaders in this space.
 But Google is currently getting its butt kicked by Amazon.

 You see, whoever “wins” this battle will earn the lion’s share of the advertising and e-commerce revenue these devices generate…

-And that could add up to hundreds of billions of dollars.
+And those revenues could add up to hundreds of billions of dollars.

 But here’s the thing…

-Now that we’ve gotten used to “telling” our devices what to do, we want to control all our electronics this way — TV sets, kitchen appliances, you name it.
+Now that we’ve gotten used to controlling our devices with our voice, we want to control all of our electronics this way — TV sets, kitchen appliances, you name it.

-So consumer interest in voice-activated devices is skyrocketing.
+That’s why consumer interest in voice-activated devices is skyrocketing…

 SapientX is a software company focusing on the market for voice assistants.

-In other words, it doesn’t make its own smart speakers…
+It doesn’t make its own smart speakers or any hardware…

 Instead, it uses its proprietary natural language understanding (NLU) software to add voice assistants to existing devices.

-For example, it’s working on a voice assistant for transportation companies including Mitsubishi, Volvo, and Indian Motorcycles.
-And when this tech is released, you’ll be able to tell your car to do things like turn up the air conditioning, move your seat forward, check traffic, or change the radio station.
+For example, it’s working on a voice assistant for transportation companies including Mitsubishi and Volvo.
+When this tech is released, you’ll be able to tell your car to do things like turn up the air conditioning, move your seat forward, or check traffic.